What things you can do if you suddenly lose control of your vehicle breaks

 Drive side to side

-By turning the steering wheel side to side it applies a friction upon the tires.
-This leads to reducing the speed of vehicle.
+By turning the steering wheel side to side it applies friction upon the tires.
+This leads to reducing the speed of the vehicle.
 If the traffic is low on a wider road you can turn your vehicle more from side to side to cause greater friction on tires.

 Be attentive while driving

 If your brakes are giving trouble then immediately switch on the hazard lights.
 You can also use your headlights by blinking them constantly.
-Alternatively use your horn to let the pedestrians and other vehicles on the road get to know that your vehicle is losing control.
-Turn to roads with less traffic as much possible to avoid collisions or accidents.
+Alternatively, use your horn to let the pedestrians and other vehicles on the road get to know that your vehicle is losing control.
+Turn to roads with less traffic as much as possible to avoid collisions or accidents.

 If you have any issues with your brakes or any running condition.
 Our qualified Greasemonkey mobile mechanics can help you at your doorstep.
 Simply call our Helpline 0704440007 for more information.